 - If you know who committed the crime then you cannot use online reporting.
 You will have to call for a deputy.

-If you do not have an email address or operate off of Internet Explorer you will not be able to use our online system.
+If you do not have an email address, you will not be able to use our online system.
 Please call (904) 824-8304 and a request to meet with a deputy to file a report.

 Types of Online Reports:

 Currently, only the following crimes may be filed online with The St. Johns County Sheriff’s Office: